How Prevail Works

 The transfer process

-If proportionally has not been reached by the end of the transfer process then, as noted above, it is possible to transfer seats above the quota cut.
+If proportionally has not been reached by the end of the transfer process then, as noted above, it is possible, if the protocol permits it, to transfer seats from above the quota cut.
 For the parties still remaining above quota, its seats above the quota cut are arranged into a single list and ranked according to first vote.
 Transfers proceed as already described.

 Transferring above the quota cut will still guarantee that parties above quota will retain at least their quota - they will just not be all their best seats.